Current Research

 Hsueh, Lily, and Aseem Prakash.
 2012.
 “Private Voluntary Programs on Climate Change: U.S. Federal Government as the Sponsoring Actor.”
 In Business and Climate Policy: The Potentials and Pitfalls of Private Voluntary Programs, edited by Karsten Ronit, 77–110.
 United Nations University Press.

 Hsueh, Lily.
-“Is Voluntary Climate Action by Firms Good, Bad or Neutral for Jobs?
+“Is Corporate Environmentalism Good, Bad or Neutral for Jobs?
 Evidence from S&P 500 Firms’ Renewable Energy Production and Use.”

 Natural Disasters, Extreme Events, Environmental Justice, and Decentralized Approaches

 Hernandez-Cortez, Danae, Lily Hsueh, and Diana Bowman.
-"Developing a Methodology for Evaluating the Equity Impacts of Transport Infrastructure Policies."
-(This is part of of a larger U.S. Department of Transportation proposal with faculty at engineering, sustainability, and law schools at ASU, UCLA, Univ. of Illnois, Urbana Champaign.)
+“Developing a Methodology for Evaluating the Equity Impacts of Transport Infrastructure Policies.”
+(This project is part of a two-million-dollar grant proposal under review at NSF, along with colleagues in engineering, sustainability, and law at ASU, UCLA, and the Univ. of Illinois, Urbana-Champaign.)

 Hsueh, Lily.
 "Multilevel and Alternative Governance Approaches to Distributional (In)Equity in Energy Infrastracture and Climate Adaptation."
 (Funded by President's Strategic Initiative Fund, Office of the President, Arizona State University)